fylein/fyle-interview-intern-backend/Application.md

 Your tasks
 - Add missing APIs mentioned here and get the automated tests to pass
-- Add a test for grading API
+- Add tests for grading API
 - All tests should pass
 - Get the test coverage to 94% or above
+- There are certain SQL tests present inside `tests/SQL/`.
+You have to write SQL in following files:
+    - count_grade_A_assignments_by_teacher_with_max_grading.sql
+    - number_of_assignments_per_state.sql
+- Optionally, Dockerize your application by creating a Dockerfile and a docker-compose.yml file, providing clear documentation on building and running the application with Docker, to stand out in your submission

 Once you are done with your task, please use [this form](https://forms.gle/nWVJe1kLPgNmpVoM8) to complete your submission.